PLEASE NOTE

 Rubberduck finds its roots in Code Review Stack Exchange after all.

-Rubberduck will always keep its core principles and remain free and open source under GPLv3, and this includes future iterations.
+Rubberduck will always keep its core principles and remain free and open source under GPLv3, and this includes any future iterations.
 However as the historical “we’re not a software company” narrative shifts, the passion remains and the company that will now be backing Rubberduck is fully committed to building the best possible ecosystem for VBA.
-This blog will become a historical archive and public knowledge base.

-Follow the rubberduck-vba organization on GitHub to stay in the loop.
-The official corporate communication channel is currently a bit hidden in the .github repository discussions.
+Follow the rubberduck-vba organization and the RDCore repository on GitHub to stay in the loop.
+The official corporate communication channel is the organization’s .github repository discussions.